IBM-Cloud/docs-services/services/Coalesce-for-Risk-and-Compliance-Monitoring/index.md

 1. [Log-in](https://v2-0.coalesce.info/html/index.html#/login){:new_window} into the Coalesce.Info with the credentials used for signup to view news alerts for the sample Fortune 500 companies.

-2. Copy your Coalesce username / password credentials into the Bluemix developer portal (Note: Never share your credentials outside of the Bluemix developer portal!)
+2. Copy your Coalesce username / password credentials into the IBM Cloud developer portal (Note: Never share your credentials outside of the IBM cloud developer portal!)

 3. Use the Coalesce.Info API for real-time access (requires subscription)